SatyajeetGhosh/The-Sparks-Foundation/README.md

-# The-Sparks-Foundation
+<h1>The-Sparks-Foundation</h1>
+<h3>I completed Task #3 Payment Gateway Integration under the domain of Web Development & Designing at The Sparks Foundation.</h3>
-Built a website using HTML5, CSS3 and Javascript.
-Integrated a payment gateway to the the website using Razorpay API
+<p>Built a website using HTML5, CSS3 and Javascript.
+Integrated a payment gateway to the the website using Razorpay API(Test Mode)</p>
+<p>Click here to get  quick preview of the website: https://satyajeetghosh.github.io/The-Sparks-Foundation/</p>